 The Lancaster Safety Coalition exists with one goal in mind: to enhance the safety and quality of life for every resident and visitor in the City of Lancaster, PA.
 Lancaster is a great city — vibrant, growing and diverse — and is a wonderful place to live, work and play.

 The City of Lancaster, Pennsylvania enjoys a low crime rate relative to its size and population.
-This was not always true in the historic urban center of 60,000 people.
+This was not always true in the historic urban center of 60,000 people living within a stone’s throw of corn fields and productive Amish farms.
 Addressing issues of public safety was a goal when the Lancaster Crime Commission convened in August 2000.

 The concept for the LSC began in the spring of 2001 when the initial Lancaster Crime Commission report was published.
 That was followed by a series of public meetings held at the Southern Market Center and at the Lancaster General Hospital.
 A year later, a feasibility analysis was completed, and following the Lancaster Crime Commission’s Final Report in February 2003, the LSC was formed and opened their offices in the UGI Building on Conestoga Street.
 The Lancaster City Alliance was the lead organization in the creation of the LSC as a 501(c)3 nonprofit organization.
 Among the key findings in the Commission’s Final Report was the following: